Learn ➜ Material Health GuidesCoatings Guide

 Is enamel coated cookware non toxic?

-However, humans don’t always choose the safest thing, and sometimes a truly non stick coating is preferred.
-So, for more context: bottled water can contain up to 1 ppb (part per billion) of lead, and root vegetables can have up to 20ppb.
-So, using enamel coated cookware that leaches 1ppb lead during a 24 hour acid bath leach test is even safer than eating some vegetables from a purely lead-focused perspective.
+FYI, if you follow anti-lead activist and blogger Tamara Rubin, you know she has found heavy metals including lead, cadmium, antimony, and arsenic in many new (2024 even) enameled cookware and dishware products like dutch ovens, mugs, and plates, using XRF testing.
+I think it’s important that brands don’t advertise their products as perfectly healthy or heavy metal -free when in fact, there may be trace amounts of these metals detected on their cooking surfaces.
+However, these metals do not always migrate out of the product into your food — read my information all about this on my Lead page — and so they still can make a relatively safe choice.
+Bottled water can contain up to 1 ppb (part per billion) of lead, and root vegetables can have up to 20ppb.
+So, theoretically, using enamel-coated cookware that leaches 1ppb lead during a 24 hour acid bath leach test is even safer than eating some vegetables from a purely lead-focused perspective.
 Moreover, the amount of metals leached decreases significantly with the more acidic cooking they go through.
 It is possible (though I obviously can’t guarantee it) that you can do a few rounds of cooking acidic tomato sauces or vinegars for a few hours, dispose of that food, and trust your pot has fewer leachable contaminants in it afterward.
 Risk is personal — a sliding scale, with lots of grey areas and nuance.

 Can arsenic, cobalt, lithium, or antimony leach out of enamel cookware?